ACD 506–04: Tenure

 Candidates with Tenure at Non-Peer or Non-Peer Aspirational Institutions

-For candidates employed with tenure at a university that is not a peer or aspirational peer of the unit/college, and who would be hired at the same rank that they now hold, the curriculum vitae and reference letters (or notes from reference calls) will be reviewed by a subcommittee of the university promotion and tenure committee, the executive vice president and provost of the university, and the president.
+For candidates employed with tenure at a university that is not a peer or aspirational peer of the unit/college, and who would be hired at the same rank that they now hold, the curriculum vitae and reference letters (or notes from reference calls) will be reviewed by a subcommittee of the university promotion and tenure committee, the provost of the university, and the president.
 The academic unit chair/dean should provide a letter detailing the academic unit college vote and rationale for supporting the hire with tenure and contextualizing the candidate’s curriculum vitae for university level reviewers.

 Candidates without Tenure at the Time of Hire